MicrosoftDocs/shell-experience/shell-exp-docs/aishell/get-started-standalone.md

 ---
-description: This article explains how to install and configure AIShell, and get started chatting with an AI assistant. ms.date: 10/29/2024
+description: This article explains how to install and configure AI Shell, and get started chatting with an AI assistant. ms.date: 10/29/2024
-title: Get started with AIShell ms.topic: get-started
+title: Get started with AI Shell ms.topic: get-started
 ---
-# Get started with AIShell
+# Get started with AI Shell

-AIShell was created to help command line users find the right commands to use, recover from errors, and better understand the commands and the output they produce.
-Follow along and walk through some examples to get started with AIShell.
+AI Shell was created to help command line users find the right commands to use, recover from errors, and better understand the commands and the output they produce.
+Follow along and walk through some examples to get started with AI Shell.

-## Starting AIShell
+## Starting AI Shell

 Run the `aish` command in the shell of your choice.
-AIShell starts in a new terminal window and prompts you to choose an agent.
+AI Shell starts in a new terminal window and prompts you to choose an agent.

-## Using AIShell
+## Using AI Shell

 If you plan to use the Azure OpenAI agent, you will have to configure it with your endpoint, API keys, and system prompt before using it.
 You can do so by selecting the agent and then running